-The agenda for this meeting of the Planning Commission for the City of Citrus Heights was posted at the sites listed below on or before the close of business at 5:00 p.m. on the Friday preceding the meeting.
+The Agenda for this meeting of the City Council for the City of Citrus Heights was posted in the following listed sites before the close of business at 5:00 p.m. on the Friday preceding the meeting.

-City of Citrus Heights, 6237 Fountain Square Drive, Citrus Heights, CA Rusch Park Community Center, 7801 Auburn Boulevard, Citrus Heights, CA Sacramento County Library, Sylvan Oaks Branch, 6700 Auburn Boulevard, Citrus Heights, CA
+- 1. City of Citrus Heights, 6237 Fountain Square Drive, Citrus Heights, CA - 2.
+Rusch Park Community Center, 7801 Auburn Boulevard, Citrus Heights, CA - 3.
+Sacramento County Library, Sylvan Oaks Branch, 6700 Auburn Blvd., Citrus Heights, CA